 The Institute was founded in 1898 and became a State Institute in 1911.
 In 1971, it was one of the first three institutions certified as a comprehensive cancer center by the National Cancer Institute.
 As such, it is committed to combat cancer through basic research, clinical research and treatment, and professional and public education.
-Presently, there are 65 such centers designated in the United States.
-The Institute is a facility licensed for 133 beds, currently operating 116 beds, and an ambulatory care center containing 12 multidisciplinary care centers with a staff of over 3,000 members, including clinical staff physicians, residents, fellows, and research staff.
+There are 65 such centers designated in the United States.
+The Institute is a facility licensed for 133 bedsand operating 131 beds, and an ambulatory care center containing 12 multidisciplinary care centers with a staff of over 3,000 members, including clinical staff physicians, residents, fellows, and research staff.